 The Bride and Groom

-Ultimately, it will be the bride and groom who are choosing between the photographs taken, so it is wise for the wedding photographer to consult with them first over what they will be expecting from them.
-It is important not to miss out any of the close relatives by ensuring that a list beforehand is obtained which can then act as a checklist.
+Ultimately, it will be the bride and groom who are choosing between the photographs taken, so it is wise for the wedding photographer to consult with them first over what they will be expecting from them and to ensure whether they want their engagement and other functions photographed as well.
+Couples generally tend to hire the same wedding and engagement photographer new york city, for instance, if that is where their event is to take place, to save the time of explaining their needs and desires, the second time.
+So, make sure to be informed about all of the demands of the couple you would be catering to.
+It is also important not to miss out on any close relatives by ensuring that a list beforehand is obtained which can then act as a checklist.

 A photographer at a wedding always needs to respect that photography is generally not allowed inside a church or place of worship, but in the cases of a civil ceremony it might be possible to obtain pictures of the ceremony itself.
 It is something that all parties should be aware of in their expectations.